devmichalek/TerminalTeams/README.md

 - only one user runs application per interface IP address
 - no centralized server
 - no support for IPv6
+- terminal emulator window resizing is not supported

 ### Installation
 ```